Secret Santa Rules - How To Play & What Is Secret Santa?

 While everyone seems to have some of their own rules when it comes to Secret Santa, the idea can be traced back to the Scandinavian tradition of knocking on someone’s door, throwing a present inside when it opens, then running away.
 They call this Juklapp, or “knocking Christmas.”
 Or, roots may trace back even further to German legends about St. Nick’s helpers, who doled out presents to good kids, but not to the bad, but one thing is for certain.
 The tradition continues to evolve over the years.

-Online Secret Santa games now offer a modern twist on a classic, letting anyone elf it up from anywhere around the world.
-It’s an update on a beloved game that expands the idea of who a Secret Santa can be: your little elf can be anyone from your neighbor down the street to a remote coworker on the other side of the world.
-But whether you’re playing a traditional Secret Santa exchange or an online one, there are rules to ensure mystery, merriment, and a little elvish magic.
+Online Secret Santa games now offer a modern twist on a classic, letting anyone secretly gift it up from anywhere around the world.
+It's an update on a beloved game that expands the idea of who a Secret Santa can be: anyone from your neighbor down the street to a remote coworker on the other side of the world.
+But whether you're playing a traditional Secret Santa exchange or an online one, there are rules to ensure mystery, merriment, and a little elvish magic.

 How to Play Secret Santa: Traditional Game Rules